 We can provide you with a quotation for buildings and contents insurance (it is a legal requirement to have buildings insurance in place at exchange of contracts).

 We can also provide you with a quotation for life assurance, critical illness cover, income protection and accident, sickness and unemployment cover to begin at the date of completion of your purchase.

 Your solicitor will be completing all the legal documentation, checks and searches that are required for any property purchase.
 You will be asked to sign a mortgage deed to confirm that you accept the terms of the mortgage offer.

 Contract exchange and completion

-Any insurance (other than buildings insurance) needs to start from the day of completion.
+Any insurance (e.g. contents insurance) needs to start from the day of completion.

 Future mortgage options

-If your mortgage is fixed or a discounted rate, we will be in contact with you before the expiration of your mortgage product to discuss new products available to you.
+If your new mortgage is on a fixed or a discounted rate, we will be in contact with you before the rate expires to discuss new products available to you.